 Peanut Pie, the first play to be performed by the new Amsterdam-based English language theatre company Strike Me Pink Productions, bills itself as a ‘queer tragi-comedy.’
 What this means in practice is that it contains lots of tearful monologues and lots of puns relating to characters’ genitalia.

 Some context.
 Peanut Pie is set in London in the late forties, approximately two decades before the government of the United Kingdom made the decision to decriminalise homosexuality.
 To be an ‘invert’ is understood by the society of this period as a mental illness not dissimilar to schizophrenia – sufferers of which, a psychiatrist in the second half of the play informs us, often exhibit homosexual tendencies.
-The tragedy of Peanut Pie derives chiefly from its characters being netted within this historical moment, with the play serving as a representation of how easily a life can be disfigured by a person being forced to suppress an essential part of their identity.
+The tragedy of Peanut Pie derives chiefly from its characters being netted within this historical moment, with the play serving as a representation of how easily a life can be disfigured by a person being forced to suppress an integral part of their identity